An Overview of Cost of Living in Auburn, IN

 What Factors can Influence the Cost of Living in Auburn?

-Groceries: Grocery costs have continued to increase significantly over the last 2-3 years.
-In some markets the cost of food has gone up by more than 20% in that period.
-While other markets have managed to see only a moderate uptick.
-These food costs can have a major impact on the cost of living in any area.
-In Auburn, the groceries index is 0.2% lower than the national average.
+Groceries: Grocery expenditures have undergone notable escalation over the last 2-3 years.
+In some markets, the cost of food products has surged by more than 20%, while others have experienced only modest increments.
+These fluctuations in food costs can have a significant impact on the overall cost of living in any region.
+In Auburn, the groceries index registers 1.8% lower than the national average.

 Where is the Data From?